sedders123/phial/README.md

 By default the bot requires a prefix of `!` before its commands.
 This can be changed in the config.
 ```
+youruser:
-> youruser: !greet jim
+> !greet jim
+bot:
-> bot: Hello Jim
+> Hello Jim
 ```

+Features:

+ - Simple command definition
+ - Send messages to slack
+ - Reply to messages in a thread
+ - Reply to messages with a reaction
+ - Upload Files

-More example bots can be found in the [examples](examples/) folder
+Examples of commands utilising these features can be found in the [examples](examples/) folder

 ## Install